How to Clean a Toilet tank – Don’t Bleach Again

 Materials and Items Needed

-Depending on the condition of the tank, you might decide to clean it with a basic disinfectant or white vinegar if it is in a dire condition
+Depending on the tank’s condition, you might decide to clean it with a basic disinfectant or white vinegar if it is in dire condition.

 How to Clean a Toilet Using a Disinfectant

-- Turn off the water shut off valve.
-You will find this valve at the back side of the toilet.
+• Turn off the water shut-off valve.
+You will find this valve on the back side of the toilet.

-- Use your sponge to mop out the little water at the bottom of the tank.
-Use this chance also to remove some of the dirt/debris prior to using the disinfectant.
+• Use your sponge to mop out the little water at the bottom of the tank.
+Use this chance to remove some dirt/debris before using the disinfectant.

-- Use you long brush to scrub every area of the toilet tank.
+• Use your long brush to scrub every area of the toilet tank.

-- Use a toothbrush to clean in between areas that you cannot get to using the big brush.
+• Use a toothbrush to clean in between areas.
+You cannot use the big brush.

-- Open the water inlet valve and let water fill in the tank.
+• Open the water inlet valve and let the water fill in the tank.

-- Flush a few times to completely rinse the tank.
+• Flush a few times to rinse the tank completely.

-- Clean the lid in a sink and cover the tank.
+• Clean the lid in the sink and cover the tank.

 How to Clean a Toilet Tank using Vinegar and Baking Soda